subosito/gotenv/README.md

 ### Another Scenario

-Just in case you want to parse environment variables from any `io.Reader`, gotenv keeps its `Parse()` function as public API so you can utilize that.
+Just in case you want to parse environment variables from any `io.Reader`, gotenv keeps its `Parse()` function as public API so you can use that.

 ```go
 // import "strings"